 - Show them patience and understanding when they struggle

-Childhood is a period which makes him easily imitate or follow the behavior of someone that is near to him.
+Childhood is a period that makes him easily imitate or follow the behaviour of someone that is near to him.
 So, as his parents, we need to see and arrange his society at school or home when he is always disobedient.
 Islam gives all attention to the need for showing respect to the children.
 The Prophet always, and everywhere, used to treat children with affection and respect.
 The Prophet of Islam has said:

 “Respect your children and give them good training so that Allah rewards you.”

 It is good for the family if there is a rule that ties and arranges the family for doing something.
 We can make a rule such as giving a present for the good attitude and punishment for the bad attitude.
-As a parent, we must provide our child with educational entertainment.
+As a parent, we must provide our children with educational entertainment.
 Entertainment is good for the child because he can relax and enjoy something so we should always provide it with a sufficient amount.